 In ArcGIS Online, navigate to the content page and create a new layer using the Damage Assessment feature layer template.

-Select only the Residential Buildings layers and choose an extent that makes sense for your area.
+Select only the Residential Buildings layers.
 When prompted, provide a name for your new feature service and continue through the dialogs until it’s successfully created.
 Once the layer has been created, open the Settings tab and scroll to the Editing settings.
 Check the Keep track of created and updated features and click Save.
 This will enable change tracking for the feature service which is a prerequisite for enabling webhooks.

 Next, let’s add this new layer and table to a new map.
 On the Overview tab, click the overflow button near Open in Map Viewer .
 In Map Viewer, save the map.
 Later, we will use this map in ArcGIS Field Maps to collect features.